 1. Attend Orientation & Engage in Welcome Week Activities

 During the first two weeks of September, we want to give you an official welcome and also the opportunity engage in all that BU has to offer!
 Joining in on Welcome Week activities give you the opportunity to learn about services and supports at BU, meet new people, explore your interests, and have a lot of fun!
-Click here for the welcome week schedule!

 2. Get Organized